Transgender Child Custody Battle

-Judge Brown also ruled that neither parent could discuss their case with the media or with their children; and that Father was not compelled to identify his child as a girl when in Father’s custody.
+Judge Brown also ruled that neither parent could discuss their case with the media or with their children, and that Father was not compelled to identify his child as a girl when in Father’s custody.

-Perhaps due to the raw nerve that gender-diversity has exposed in our society, this transgender child custody battle was first politicized, and then weaponized.
+Perhaps due to the raw nerve that gender-diversity has exposed in our society, this transgender child custody battle was first politicized and then weaponized.
 As soon as the jury’s verdict was announced, Texas Governor Greg Abbott directed both the Texas Attorney General and the Texas Department of Family and Protective Services to investigate whether Mother’s conduct amounted to child abuse.
-Governor Abbot said that, “[t]he children at the center of this dispute are in immediate and irrevocable danger.”
+Governor Abbot said that “[t]he children at the center of this dispute are in immediate and irrevocable danger.”

 Texas Senator Ted Cruz characterized the initial jury verdict in Mother’s favor as “horrifying and tragic” and referred to the boy as a “pawn” in the far-left’s social agenda.
 Even President Trump tweeted his opinion of the case: “This is child abuse.
 People need to start to stand up against this bullshit.
 Enough is enough.”
-Kentucky Senator Rand Paul echoed this sentiment, characterizing mother’s conduct in a tweet as “child abuse”.
+Kentucky Senator Rand Paul echoed this sentiment, characterizing the mother’s conduct in a tweet as “child abuse”.

-Ironically, Judge Cooks had earlier ordered Younger to shut-down his blog and enjoined both parents from social media commentary.
+Ironically, Judge Cooks had earlier ordered Younger to shut down his blog and enjoined both parents from social media commentary.
 Meanwhile, Younger has side-stepped his judge-imposed social media ban by having friends and supporters maintain a “Save James” Facebook page.
 We’re sure there’s got to be a GoFundMe page somewhere.

-In addition to the political editorial and threats of abuse investigation, South Dakota’s lower house passed legislation banning transgender medication –so-called “puberty blockers”- and gender confirmation surgery for minors.
+In addition to the political editorial and threats of an abuse investigation, South Dakota’s lower house passed legislation banning transgender medication –so-called “puberty blockers”- and gender confirmation surgery for minors.
 Earlier this month, however, the measure was buried in a state senate committee where it will likely remain.
 Four other states have followed suit with at least the introduction of such legislation.

 Politicians and legislatures are not well-equipped to address the intersection between legal custody and the best interests of a young child with gender dysphoria.
 Family courts like the one in Texas must address this intersection on a case-by-case basis.
 We note here at Clarkston Legal that although the jury handed all the custodial powers over the child to Mother, the reviewing judge toned down that ruling by affirming joint custody for both parents, and by requiring continued family therapy.

 We here at Clarkston Legal can help.
-If you have a transgender child custody dispute, or any type of custody dispute with a spouse or co-parent, contact our law firm for a free consultation to review your options.
+If you have a transgender child custody dispute or any type of custody dispute with a spouse or co-parent, contact our law firm for a free consultation to review your options.

 We’ve been covering transgender legal issues for several years.
 Here are a few posts on this subject: